packetsss/Sudoku-Solver/README.md

 # Sudoku-Solver
-A Sudoku Solver using **Python** that solves any Sudoku puzzles in 2 seconds(Most of the puzzles are solved in less than 0.5 sec).
+A Sudoku Solver using **Python** that solves any Sudoku puzzles in 2 seconds (Most of the puzzles are solved within 0.5 sec regardless of the difficulty).

 Check out my GUI demo!!! https://www.youtube.com/watch?v=I6yYPYTiE7c

 ## Installation
+`pip install numpy`
-Clone this repository
+`pip install tkinter` or `pip install pygame` if you wish to run the GUI Clone this repository
+You are all set!

 ## Usage
 Run ```Sudoku_solver.py``` or ```Sudoku_gui_tkinter.py```